 There have been suggestions it may have served as some kind of landmark or a lighthouse but this also is inconclusive.
 To add to the archaeological controversy is the fantastical ghostly tale of an Arab spirit that lives here.

 Women in their droves come to perform fertility rituals at the base of the pillar in the hope of bearing children.
 The sick are also known to leave an assortment of offerings at its base in the hope they will get cured.

 This pillar of many mysteries is the second oldest monument after Fort Jesus.
-At least that is not refuted too much.
+At least most agree on this.
 Remarkably, its coral stone structure has maintained its original form 3 centuries later, only leaning slightly at an angle, almost like the leaning tower of Pizza in Italy.

-About 5 M from the pillar is a small mosque believed to have been constructed between 1400 and 1450 AD.
-The mosque had fallen to complete ruin by 1550 AD before being rebuilt in 1988.
+About 5 M from the pillar a small 600-year-old mosque sits.
+They say it dates back to between 1400 and 1450 AD.
+The mosque fell to complete ruin by 1550 AD before they rebuilt it in 1988.
 It has a large prayer room, 2 anterooms and stone-built cisterns for storing water on its north-eastern and south-western corners.

 Despite its almost pristine state and so much intrigue surrounding it, Mbaraki Pillar remains little known.
-Perhaps it is the supposed haunting that is the reason the site is rarely talked of or even included in tour packages to the Kenya Coast.
+Perhaps the supposed haunting keeps the site from most tour packages to the Kenya Coast.

-Why not pay Mbaraki Pillar a visit if you are around Likoni and see if you will experience the haunting that is spoken of.
+Why not pay Mbaraki Pillar a visit if you are around Likoni and see if you will experience the haunting they speak of?
 Come on now!